-8. Ensure mounting angle of the fuel pump is in between 15-35 degrees.
+8. Ensure the mounting angle of the fuel pump is in between 15-35 degrees.
 An incorrectly mounted fuel pump may lead to excessive carbon issues.
-Check the fuel lines for possible leaks, loosened clamps, etc., inspect the filter on the suction side fuel pump filter, clean or replace as necessary.
+Check the fuel lines for possible leaks, loosened clamps, etc., inspect the filter on the suction side fuel pump filter, clean or replace it as necessary.
 Once the entire fuel system has been checked and any issues corrected, it is advisable to do a fuel quantity check.

-11. When reassembling the burner and the heat exchanger use a new thermal insulator.
+11. When reassembling the burner and the heat exchanger, use a new thermal insulator.
 Likewise, when reassembling the blower motor assembly use a new blower gasket.

 12. Reassemble the heater and test operation.
 The heater should be bench tested for 15-20 minutes before returning the heater to the vehicle.

 13. Regardless of the season, run the heater every month for a minimum period of 15 minutes.
-This will help the heater to burn away any combustion residue in the burner chamber.
-It will ensure that the fuel in the lines to the heater does not gel and solidify and that the heater will start reliably when heating season arrives.
+This will help the heater burn away any combustion residue in the burner chamber.
+It will ensure that the fuel in the lines to the heater does not gel and solidify and that the heater will start reliably when the heating season arrives.